sci-42ver/SICP_SDF/sicp_notes.md

 - > We’ll see how to use this as the basis for some fancy numerical tricks in Section 3.5.3.
 - > This style of programming is often called message passing, we will be using it as a basic tool in chapter 3 when we address the issues of modeling and simulation
 ### 4
+- > for their contributions to the exposition of nondeterministic evaluation in Chapter 4.
 - chapter 1 footnote 20
 - > We will return to this issue in section 4.1.6, after we learn more about evaluation.
 - > *requires reserving storage for a procedure’s free variables* even while the procedure is *not executing*.
 In the Scheme implementation we will study in Section 4.1, these variables are stored in the procedure’s environment.